julienmjaquet/web_scraping_tutorial/tutorial.md

 ```
 **N.B.** In its current form, the code takes about 4h45 to retrieve all data because of the line ```Sys.sleep(runif(1, 5, 10))```, which randomly pauses between 5 and 10 seconds between each iteration.
 While it is possible to increase the speed of data retrieval, you may blocked by the website if it detects an unsual amount of requests in a short period of time coming from your IP address.
 Thus, use it at your own risks. <br/>
+Note also that it is perhaps possible to achieve a more efficient code (with fewer lines of code).

 <br/>
 In the end, your dataset should look like this (here's a sample based on about 13% of all municipalities' personalities) : <br/>